rubailly/visa-apiMicroservice/README.md

 ## Introduction

-Global investment in fintech ventures tripled to $12.21 billion in 2014, clearly signifying that the digital revolution has arrived in the financial services sector.
+Global investment in Fintech ventures tripled to $12.21 billion in 2014, clearly signifying that the digital revolution has arrived in the Financial services sector.
 It is still unclear whether this presents more of a challenge or an opportunity for the incumbents in the industry.

-But established financial services players are starting to take bold steps to engage with emerging innovations.
+But established Financial services players are starting to take bold steps to engage with emerging innovations.

-It is clear that the digital revolution in financial services is under way, but the impact on current banking players is not as well defined.
+It is clear that the digital revolution in Financial services is under way, but the impact on current banking players is not as well defined.

 Digital disruption has the potential to shrink the role and relevance of today’s banks, and simultaneously help them create